gubi/Ninux-Device-config-page/README.markdown

 **To work properly, this app still needs a bash script that convert POST data to "/etc/config/eigennet" text file.**
 Please see "on device" version to follow updates or use "web" version to have working version.

+## Running web demo
+You can run a demo of the web version following this link: http://www.gotanotherway.com/apps/ninux/config_page/web/
 ----

 ### Before Install